 Test scores still matter.
-Even as more colleges are going test-optional, test scores are still very important in college admissions.
+Even as more colleges are going test-optional, they are still very important in college admissions.
 In addition, just because a college does not use test scores when making admissions decisions, they may need test scores for other reasons.

 Here are seven ways test scores are used in the college admissions process: